|Picasso's paintbrush Croton|

-It does not take too much imagination to see why this croton got its name.
-This delightfully colorful narrow-leafed croton hybrid just looks ready to add some color to your life.
-This one is fairly new on the market and I found it at a friendly florist waiting for someone who will appreciate its particular beauty.
+It does not take too much imagination to see how this Croton got its name.
+This delightfully colorful, narrow-leafed croton hybrid just looks ready to add some color to your life.
+This one is fairly new on the market and I found it at a friendly florist, waiting for someone who will appreciate its particular beauty.

-This croton is botanically known as Codiaeum 'Picasso's Paintbrush'.
-Many of the crotons we see in stores are hybrids of Codiaeum species that are native to the tropics of South India, Ceylon and the islands of Indonesia.
-The crotons are actually members of the Euphorbiaceae family of plants that includes the Christmas favorite, the poinsettia!
+This Croton is botanically known as Codiaeum 'Picasso's Paintbrush'.
+Many of the crotons we see in stores are hybrids of Codiaeum species and are native to the tropics of South India, Ceylon and the islands of Indonesia.
+The Crotons are actually members of the Euphorbiaceae family of plants that includes the Christmas favorite, the poinsettia!

-To send plants and flower arrangements almost anywhere in the world, click here: Flowers and Plants Etc.
+To send plants and flower arrangements from this friendly florist,almost anywhere in the world, click below: